StoneSwine/IMT4124-cryptology_project/README.txt

 sequence generated from the combining function defined in 'gg_combining_function'.

 Several different texts are provided in the repository for testing purposes.
-In order to make the plaintext as realistic to human written text as possible text from various wikipedia articles have been concatinated into the file 'example.txt'.
-Smaller files have been derived from this one to test the program with smaller file sizes.
-The files '{1,2,3,4,5}000_example.txt' contains the respective first 1000 - 5000 characters.
+In order to make the plaintext as realistic to human written text as possible text from various wikipedia articles have been concatinated into the files '{1,2,3,4,5}000_example.txt'.
+The files contains 1000 - 5000 characters, to demonstrate different lengths of input files.

-# TASK 2:
+# TASK 3:
 ## The task:

 ## Implementation:

-# TASK 3:
+# TASK 4:
 ## The task: